Captain Shreve High School

 Captain Shreve High School (CSHS) is a public high school in Shreveport, Louisiana, United States.
 Opened in the fall of 1967, the school was named for Captain Henry Miller Shreve, who was responsible for clearing the log jam on the Red River, which led to the founding of Shreveport in 1835.
-Captain Shreve has the second largest enrollment of high schools in the Caddo Parish Public Schools district with an enrollment of over 1,635 students (2018-19 school year).
+Captain Shreve has the second largest enrollment of high schools in the Caddo Public Schools district with an enrollment of over 1,635 students (2018-19 school year).

 History

 In May 1968, 137 members of the first graduating class of Captain Shreve High School received diplomas at Shreveport Civic Center.

 African American students attended Eden Gardens High School in Shreveport (List of former high schools in Louisiana).
 Trojans were the school's mascot.
 It was integrated into Captain Shreve High School.

-In 1984 the schools recognized as one of only two Blue Ribbon Schools in Louisiana by U.S. President Ronald Reagan.
+In 1984 the schools recognized as one of only two Blue Ribbon Schools in Louisiana by U.S. president Ronald Reagan.
 The designation recognizes schools whose students have thrived and excelled and highlights outstanding models of school leadership.

 In May 2017 May, the National Association of Student Councils recognized Captain Shreve High School's student council as a Gold Council of Excellence for the 10th straight year.